Neuroscience & Stroke

 Specialised care for conditions affecting the brain and nervous system, from emergency response to recovery support.

-comprehensive care for acute neurological emergencies and long-term neurological conditions.
+The Centre of Excellence for Neuroscience & Stroke provides comprehensive care for acute neurological emergencies and long-term neurological conditions.
 Our teams combine rapid workflows, advanced diagnostics, and coordinated treatment pathways to support better outcomes.

 • 24/7 stroke team activation